-During the year the Group took out trade credit insurance to insure some of the risk associated with the collection of trade receivables.
-This is the only change in the Group's approach to capital management during the year.
+The Group holds trade credit insurance to insure some of the risk associated with the collection of trade receivables.

 ACCOUNTING CLASSIFICATIONS AND FAIR VALUES

 The carrying amounts of the Group's financial assets and liabilities are considered to be a reasonable approximation of their fair values.